wwt/docker-foundations/docker-commands/3_part-iii-create-docker-image.md

 ### Build Docker Images

-Display a list of your Docker Images
+Display a list of your Docker Images:

 ```bash
 docker image ls